dgn96/signal-driven_flex/README.md

 5) Select folder and click 'Select Folder'
 6) Repeat with the next path

-Note that for the LP to work all thre paths need to be added
+Note that for the LP to work all three paths need to be added